TheDragonary/SM64-Coop-Mods/README.md

 ## SM64 Remixed
 This mod adds custom music to every level.
 Mostly cool SM64 versions of popular songs.

+# Models
+These can be found in the models folder and each mod has their own slash command to toggle the skin on or off.

 <hr>

 # Romhacks
 ## Super Mario The Galactic Journey
 >This romhack has its own repo:
 >https://github.com/TheDragonary/Super-Mario-The-Galactic-Journey